Coronavirus outbreak could lead to the release of thousands of inmates

-BOSTON (WHDH) - Two groups are calling for the release of non-violent inmates out of a concern for the spread of the coronavirus and are now taking that fight to the state’s highest court.
+BOSTON (WHDH) - Two groups are calling for the release of non-violent inmates out of concern over the spread of the coronavirus and are now taking that fight to the state’s highest court.

 The Committee for Public Counsel Services and the Massachusetts Association of Criminal Defense Lawyers filed an emergency petition claiming that “correctional facilities where physical distancing and vigilant hygiene are impossible can be Petri dishes for the rapid spread of infectious disease.”